 We set up necks or guitars with Martin Darco 9’s or 10’s and include them in the price.
-We are unable to stock all the brands of strings out there, so if you have a preference for other strings you can include them in your shipment or we’ll purchase them for you at the additional cost of the strings.
+We’re unable to stock all the brands of strings out there, so if you have a preference for other strings you can include them in your shipment or we’ll purchase them for you at the additional cost of the strings.
+Bass strings are not included in the refret price due to their expense.
+You can include a set in your shipment or we can order them for you at cost.

 Acoustics may need a new saddle if larger fret wire is installed.
 This is an extra charge.

 We stock stainless steel 6100– .110 x .057, 6150– .104 x .047, and 6105– .095 x .047.